Tech-Survival-School/kind/README.md

-# kind
-Repository to deploy a local kind cluster and tear it back down
+# Deploy and Teardown a local KinD kubernetest cluster